Understanding China's Export Control Law and ensuring compliance

 China's Export Control Law brings trade compliance challenges

-Who is affected by the new law and does it apply to you?
+Who is affected by the Chinese Export Control Law (ECL) and does it apply to you?

-What exactly does the Export Control Law (ECL) of China control?
+What exactly does the Chinese ECL control?

 Red flags in China's Export Control Law

-The new China Export Control Law: Recommendations
+China's Export Control Law: Recommendations

 China's new Export Control Law encourages exporters to establish an internal compliance program (ICP) for export control compliance.
 With such an ICP in place, the governing authority and official regulators in China may grant licensing facilitation measures.
 This can include general export licenses for relevant controlled items.